raghavrajmittal/sudoku-solver/README.md

-# sudoku-solver
-Sudoku Solver in Python!
+# A Sudoku Solver in Python!

 ## Requirements
 A computer, python, tkinter